Rekuwa/Bylur/README.md

 # Bylur
-A reaction role bot mainly use for the server "Art Cafe"
+A reaction role bot used for the server "Art Cafe"